wcwidth.api

 (string-to-code-points s)

-Returns all of the Unicode code-points in s, as a sequence of integers.
+Returns all of the Unicode code-points in s (a String), as a sequence of ints.

 wcswidth